ibm-cloud-docs/solution-tutorials/vpc-transit.hidden.md

 This is going to introduce another cross zone asymmetric route transit <--> spoke.
 For example a transit worker in an upper zone pictorially will choose the firewall in the upper zone.
 On the return trip the spoke in the lower zone will choose the firewall in the lower zone.
 In the spokes, traffic destine to the transit should be delegated to normal traffic routing, meaning the{{site.data.keyword.tg_short}} will route to the zone of the destination.,

-Egress routes in the spokes for the three zone configuration:
+Routes in spoke's default egress routing table (shown for Dallas/us-south):

 Zone|Destination|Next hop
 --|--|--